ottokruse/research-agent/README.md

 ### Option 2: SQLite (Default fallback)

 If you don't configure DynamoDB, the agent will automatically use SQLite for local storage.
 No additional setup required.
+As you run the agent, you'll see a file `conversations.db` appear in your current working directory.

 ## Environment